stevegt/cc-guide/README.md

 *Our universe is composed of multiple parallel timelines.*

-Parallel timelines allow for differing or unrelated histories and plans to exist, and to be reconciled or merged.
+Parallel timelines allow differing or unrelated histories and plans to exist, and to be reconciled or merged.
 This can be useful in situations where multiple versions or perspectives of events exist with significant differences, or where different parties make